vwgert/vwgert.github.io/08_filters/exercises/filters/99_exercises.md

 ## Task 7
 Print the password file, ordered by userid.
 Search for this option in the manpage.
 Search section 5 of the manpage of passwd to find out which field holds the userid.
 Search the manpage of sort to find out how to sort numeric fields.
-In the result the user `nobody` must be the last one
+In the result the user `sync` must be the last one

 ## Task 8